Panama disease tropical race 4: information and resources for banana growers

 Equipment and items that have come into contact with plant or soil material such as vehicles, machinery, tools, clothing and boots, have the potential to spread the disease.
 The decontamination guide, which details personal and vehicle and machinery decontamination procedures to help prevent disease spread, is available in English, Hmong (PDF, 1.2MB) and Punjabi (PDF, 1.6MB) .

-- Watch a short video about on-farm biosecurity for managing footwear, detailing examples of how to manage the movement of people on and off your farm, as an integral part of protecting your property from Panama disease tropical race 4.
+- Watch a short video about on-farm biosecurity for managing footwear, detailing examples of how to manage the movement of people on and off your farm, as an integral part of protecting your property from Panama TR4.

 - Watch a short video on identifying symptoms and protecting your farm, showing how to identify the disease and what protection measures you can put in place on your farm.

 - Check the maps of biosecurity zones for restrictions when moving banana plants and items in Queensland.

 - Learn more about growing bananas, including banana crop management.

 - Read about the requirements when moving equipment, plant material and soil.

 - Access contact details for community support services available to north Queensland communities affected by Panama TR4.